trinodb/trino/presto-docs/src/main/sphinx/connector/bigquery.rst

 Data Types
 ----------

-With a few exceptions, all BigQuery types are mapped directly to their Presto counterparts.
+With a few exceptions, all BigQuery types are mapped directly to their Trino counterparts.
 Here are all the mappings:

 =============  ============================ =============================================================================================================
-BigQuery       Presto                       Notes
+BigQuery       Trino                        Notes
 =============  ============================ =============================================================================================================
 ``BOOLEAN``    ``BOOLEAN``
 ``BYTES``      ``VARBINARY``